blold/help-center/docs/Exchange/deposit-withdraw.md

 On the Commonwealth Bank's NetBank for example you would follow these steps:
 - Select Transfers and Bpay
-- Select which account from which you would like to transfer the funds
+- Select the account from which you would like to transfer the funds
 - Select New Payee.
-- Enter the Account Name: xxxxxxxxxxxxxxxxxx
+- Enter the Account Name
-- Enter the BSB: xxxxxxxxxx
+- Enter the BSB
-- Enter the Account Number: xxxxxxxxxx
+- Enter the Account Number
 - Enter the amount you wish to transfer: xxxxxxx
 - Enter the Unique Deposit Code: xxxxxx